qwo/blog/content/post/Blog-Necromancer.md

 Pardon the Cobwebs
 ---

-It's only fitting that on Halloween I raise the dead.
+It's only fitting that we raise the dead on Halloween.
 When I first started out developing, I was encouraged to write down more of my day to day insight so I could share and reflect.
 I started with  [Jekyll] (https://jekyllrb.com/) originally for my blog.
 I was really proud of it but after a while and my lack of using Ruby on any of my system I gave it up.

 I migrated later on to [Hexo](https://hexo.io), a Node based markdown editor that was _fast_ and had some beautiful templates.
 It also migrated 1-1 for the original Jekyll blog.
 I started getting into a blogging frenzy, but often it was written the notes down now, and come back later to clean it up.
 (Of course, I never came back).